Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Introduction

-Energetic ions ($>$ 0.1 MeV) can infiltrate into the magnetosphere through open field lines reconnected with magnetospheric magnetic field or through near-equatorial dayside magnetopause via slow diffusion process \citep{Tverskoi_et_al_1973, Paulikas_1974, Scholer_1975, Kalegaev_et_al_2018}.
+It is known that energetic ions ($>$ 0.1 MeV) can infiltrate into the magnetosphere through the field lines (mostly connected with the polar caps of the Earth) that open up after reconnecting with the interplanetary magnetic field (IMF) lines in the dayside or through near-equatorial dayside magnetopause via slow diffusion process \citep{Tverskoi_et_al_1973, Paulikas_1974, Scholer_1975, Kalegaev_et_al_2018}.
 Based on the global magnetohydrodynamic (MHD) simulations, \cite{Richard_et_al_2002} showed that protons with energies less than 10 MeV can enter the magnetosphere along open field lines and more energetic particles can directly penetrate the dayside magnetopause.
 Ions with relatively low energy ($\approx$ 1 MeV) can reach the last closed field line of the polar cap of Earth and can penetrate into closed field line regions through gradient and curvature drifts \citep{Scholer_1975}.
 Radial diffusion of these particles can also occur due to pitch-angle scattering and shell splitting of the magnetospheric magnetic field lines. \cite{Kress_et_al_2005} presented prompt trapping of solar energetic particles in the inner magnetosphere by sudden compression of the magnetosphere.
 Earth’s bow shock can also accelerate ``diffuse'' ions from the incoming solar wind by coupled hydromagnetic waves (e.g., \citealp{Lee_1982}).
 Some of these accelerated ions can propagate downstream of the bow shock in the magnetosheath region.
-Observations by \cite{Zong_et_al_1999} even suggested leakage of ring current ions into the magnetosphere and magnetosheath region during the recovery phase of geomagnetic storms.
+Observations by \cite{Zong_et_al_1999} even suggested leakage of ring current ions into the magnetosheath region during the recovery phase of geomagnetic storms.